 Ready for a little rest and relaxation?
 Looking to take some time away and set sail on a magical cruise?
-When most people think of cruise destinations, they think white sands, beautiful blue waters, palm trees, warm weather….. but what if your cruise is taking you somewhere a bit chilly?
+When most people think of cruise destinations, they think white sands, beautiful blue waters, palm trees, and warm weather….. but what if your cruise is taking you somewhere a bit chilly?
 Maybe you’re longing to see the glaciers of Alaska, quaint towns of New England, or that bucket list cruise to Norway.
 In that case, what do you pack?
-Packing for a cold weather cruise can definitely be a little bit challenging, but never fear, we’re here to help you sort that out!
+Here are our best Disney Cruise Packing Tips For Cold Weather.

 Packing Layers for a Cold Weather Cruise

 You see where I’m going with this.
-While we are always fans of packing layers for our trips, it is essential for a cold weather cruise simply because there will be a lot of different temperature sitautions you may be encountering.
-We love oversized sweaters, cardigans, lightweight tees and thermals for layering.
-We would even recommend bringing a pair of these for layering under your layers.
+While we are always fans of packing layers for our trips, it is essential for a cold-weather cruise simply because there will be a lot of different temperature situations you may be encountering.
+We love oversized sweaters, cardigans, lightweight tees, and thermals for layering.

 Packing Winter Accessories for a Cold Weather Cruise

 My point?
-You’re on the ocean, its going to be colder than you expect.
+You’re on the ocean, it’s going to be colder than you expect.
 Even if you are used to cold weather, even if it says it’ll be 45 degrees and that’s not “cold” to you, it’s going to be colder than you think.
-Between that ocean breeze and nothing (i.e. trees, buildings, etc) to really shield you from the cold, you’re going to wish you had a hat.
-We would recommend brining along some gloves and a scarf while you’re at it, especially if you’re hoping to spend some time on the upper decks.
+Between that ocean breeze and nothing (i.e. trees, buildings, etc.) to really shield you from the cold, you’re going to wish you had a hat.
+We would recommend bringing along some gloves and a scarf while you’re at it, especially if you’re hoping to spend some time on the upper decks.